What are the Off-Campus Living Fairs?

 How do I register for the Off-Campus Living Fairs?

-Registration for our April 2017 fair is now available at this link.
+Registration for our 2018 fairs are now available at this link.

 Does it cost anything to attend the Off-Campus Living Fairs?